Security-International-Group/HARDN/README.md

 ### HARDN Usage

 - Upon using the standard `sudo make hardn` the Security Information and Event Management (SIEM) graphic interface will launch automatically alongside the service manager.
-- This application provides real-time monitoring of a system's security status and places a local GTK4 Native app within the user's environment.
+- This application provides real-time monitoring of a system's security status and places a local GTK4 Native app within the user's desktop environment.

 **Service Manager**